jackstapleton/rdb-autoscaling/index.md

 Finally `.u.asg.tab` is queried for the next RDB in the queue.
 If one is ready the tickerplant calls `.u.asg.add` making it the new **live** subscriber and the cycle continues.

+This switch to the new RDB may cause some latency in high volume systems.
+The switch itself will only take a moment but there may be some variability over the network as the tickerplant starts sending data to a new server.
+Implementing batching in the tickerplant could lessen this latency.

 ```q
 q).u.asg.tab
 time                          handle tabs syms ip         queue                                          live                          rolled                        firstI lastI